djienne/ASTER_HFT_Market_Making/README.md

 Referral link to support this work: [https://www.asterdex.com/en/referral/164f81](https://www.asterdex.com/en/referral/164f81) .
 Earn 10% rebate on fees (I put maximum for you).

 **How it works**: The bot performs "ping-pong" trading by placing buy and sell limit orders around the current market mid-price using a fraction of your available capital in the perpetual futures account.
-When one order fills, it immediately places a new order on the opposite side to capture the spread.
+When one order fills (with a significant amount), it immediately places a new order on the opposite side to capture the spread.
 Defaults to +-0.6% bid-ask spreads.

 ## Quick Start